 2018 CONTEST RESULTS

-First-, second- and third-place winners will be announced on Thursday, Sept.
-27, 2017 at the annual AFJ Annual Awards ceremony at the AFJ National Conference in Phoenix, the complete agenda is available here.
+First-, second- and third-place winners were announced on Thursday, Sept.
+27, 2017 at the annual AFJ Annual Awards ceremony at the AFJ National Conference in Phoenix.
+Here is the complete list of 2018 winners.